-Afternoon Tea Week is the perfect celebration of one of the nation’s favourite traditions.
-This year, it’s taking place 10th – 16th August 2020 and whether it’s a five-star hotel or an independently owned coffee shop, it’s a great excuse to celebrate on the nation’s favourites.
+Afternoon Tea Week is the perfect celebration of one of the nation’s favourite traditions and everyone at Kara, a leading sandwich wholesaler, are on board!
+This year, it’s taking place 10th-16th August 2020 and whether it’s a five-star hotel or an independently owned coffee shop, it’s a great excuse to celebrate on the nation’s favourites.

 This year, why not extend Afternoon Tea Week for the whole of August so that it runs in conjunction with the Eat Out to Help Out campaign?